Wild animal suffering: Publications

-In 2009, essayist Brian Tomasik published the essay, "The Importance of Wild-Animal Suffering".
-In the essay, Tomasik makes the case that the number of individual wild animals in existence is significantly larger than the number of non-human animals used by humans and that, as a result, animal advocates should focus on promoting concern for the suffering experienced by animals in their natural environments.
-He also makes the point that as much as there is a vast amount of suffering existing in the present, that human descendants could increase the amount of wild animal suffering in existence astronomically, if these descendants chose to multiply wild animal suffering, rather than preventing it.
-In 2015, a version of the essay was published in the journal Relations.
-Beyond Anthropocentrism, in the special two-volume issue "Wild Animal Suffering and Intervention in Nature", which collected contributions from a number of authors on the topic of wild animal suffering.
+In 2009, researcher Brian Tomasik authored "The Importance of Wild-Animal Suffering", where he argues that the number of wild animals far exceeds the number of non-human animals under human control.
+Tomasik argues that animal advocates should encourage concern for the suffering of animals living in the wild.
+He also warns about the potential for human descendants to increase wild animal suffering on an astronomical scale if they chose to multiply rather than mitigate it.
+A revised version of the essay was published in the 2015 journal Relations.
+Beyond Anthropocentrism, as part of a special issue titled "Wild Animal Suffering and Intervention in Nature", which featured various contributions on the topic.
+A follow-up issue on the topic was released in 2022.

-Jeff McMahan's 2010 essay "The Meat Eaters" was published by The New York Times, in which he argued in favor of taking steps to reduce animal suffering in the wild, particularly by reducing predation.
-In the same year, McMahan published "Predators: A Response", a reply to the criticism he received for his original article.

-Vox has published multiple articles on the topic of wild animal suffering.
-In 2015, it published sociologist Jacy Reese Anthis's article "Wild animals endure illness, injury, and starvation.
-We should help."; in his 2018 book The End of Animal Farming, Anthis discusses expanding the circle of human moral concern to include invertebrates and animals suffering in the wild.
-In 2021, Vox published the journalist Dylan Matthews's article "The wild frontier of animal welfare", which analyzed the views of various philosophers and scientists on the topic.

-The digital magazine Aeon has published essays by philosophers which discuss wild animal suffering, "We have an ethical obligation to relieve individual animal suffering" (2018) and "All we owe to animals" (2020).
+Jeff McMahan's 2010 essay, "The Meat Eaters", published by The New York Times, advocates for reducing wild animal suffering, particularly through the reduction of predation.
+Following criticism, McMahan responded with another essay, "Predators: A Response".
+Vox has also explored this topic, publishing Jacy Reese Anthis's 2015 article "Wild animals endure illness, injury, and starvation.
+We should help".
+In his 2018 book, The End of Animal Farming, Anthis discusses broadening human moral concern to include invertebrates and wild animals.
+Vox continued this discussion in 2021 with Dylan Matthews's article "The wild frontier of animal welfare", which examines the perspectives of various philosophers and scientists.
+Aeon has featured essays on wild animal suffering, including Steven Nadler's 2018 piece "We have an ethical obligation to relieve individual animal suffering" and Jeff Sebo's 2020 article "All we owe to animals".